SpaceBod/ProxViewer/README.md

 # ProxViewer
-A GUI that reads the JSON dump files created by Proxmark3
+A GUI that reads the JSON dump files created by Proxmark3 (an RFID read/write tool)